 - Liability against a general contractor for maintaining unsafe electricity on a worksite

-- Liability against a supervisor that was negligent or careless in supervising work conditions on a site
+- Liability against a supervisor who was negligent or careless in supervising work conditions on a site

-- Lability against other public utility providers for negligence
+- Liability against public utility providers for negligence

-These are some of the common examples of parties that may be sued in third-party injury claims brought for injured workers.
-Consulting with a Chicago construction accident attorney can help you understand which parties may be sued in your case.
-It can be difficult to determine which parties are liable when you suffer from multiple injuries that are the result of multiple factors on a worksite.
-Allow our worker’s compensation lawyers to provide you with legal guidance in this overwhelming time and take some of the responsibilities off of your shoulders.
+Consulting with a Chicago construction accident attorney can help you understand which parties may be sued through third-party injury claims in your case.
+It can be difficult to determine which parties are liable when you suffer from injuries that are the result of multiple factors on a worksite.
+Allow our workers’ compensation lawyers to provide you with legal guidance in this difficult time and take some of the responsibilities off of your shoulders.

-Gathering Evidence Immediately After An Incident On Construction Site Accident
+Gathering Evidence Immediately After a Construction Site Accident

 From the time our office is retained in a work accident or construction site injury case, we get to work securing information to determine who is at fault and why.
-In these lines, we regularly seek of a court order granting access to the area where and an accident occurred or deploy our team of legal investigators to secure statements from witnesses.
+We regularly seek a court order granting access to the area where an accident occurred or deploy our team of legal investigators to secure statements from witnesses.

-As attorneys who are proud to have represented many tradespeople and skilled workers in accident cases, we take our role in their recovery very seriously and do everything from the start to protect the individual and their family for what may be uncertain time ahead.
-If you were injured on a construction site and believe a third-party may be responsible, contact our office for a free consult to learn your legal rights.
-As will all of our personal injury cases, we work on a contingency fee and only earn a fee when there is a recovery for you.
+As attorneys who are proud to have represented many tradespeople and skilled workers in accident cases, we take our role in their recovery very seriously and do everything from the start to protect the individual and their family during what may be an uncertain time ahead.
+If you were injured on a construction site and believe a third party may be responsible, contact our office for a free consultation to learn your legal rights.
+As will all of our personal injury cases, we work on a contingency fee basis and only earn a fee when there is a recovery for you.
 You truly have nothing to lose.